Vyral/base-template/_posts/2019-09-23-say-hello-to-our-teams-operations-manager-pam-saxman.md

   https://vyralmarketing.s3.amazonaws.com/Tina+Caul/Greater+Raleigh+Real+Estate-+Pam+Saxman+(1).mp4
 pullquote: >-
-  Pam is our team’s operations manager, and in a somewhat literal sense, she is the “woman behind the curtain.
+  Pam is our team’s operations manager, and in a somewhat literal sense, she is the 'woman behind the curtain'.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true